 46 states begin their fiscal year on July 1 (New York begins its fiscal year on April 1, Texas on September 1, and Alabama and Michigan on October 1).
 Over the coming months, 48 states will enact a new budget for fiscal 2022.
 Governors in Virginia and Wyoming, which both enacted two-year budgets for fiscal 2021 and fiscal 2022 in calendar year 2020, have proposed budget adjustments to their biennial budgets.
 Kentucky, which would have normally passed a two-year budget in calendar year 2020, passed a one-year budget only for fiscal 2021 due to revenue uncertainty created by COVID-19, and will be considering a new budget for fiscal 2021-2022 this year.
 Of the 48 states considering a new budget for fiscal 2022, 17 states will enact a biennial budget for both fiscal 2022 and fiscal 2023.

-As of March 1, governors in 48 states have proposed a new or revised budget for fiscal 2022.
+As of March 24, governors in all 50 states have proposed a new or revised budget for fiscal 2022.

-NASBO staff will continue to update this page as governors propose, and states enact, budgets for fiscal 2022.
+NASBO staff will continue to update this page as states enact budgets for fiscal 2022.
 Click here for prior summaries on proposed and enacted budgets.